ubcgif/dcip2d/content/weights2d.rst

 When the weighting is supplied by the user, care should be taken so that the final weighting matrix constructed by the program is positive definite.
-This property can be destroyed when the combination of the cell weighting coefficients and component coefficients (s, x, z, see the description of special weighting w.dat file) makes the diagonal elements too small.
+This property can be destroyed when the combination of the cell weighting coefficients and component coefficients (see the description of special weighting w.dat file) makes the diagonal elements too small.
 Under such circumstances, the program will usually print in the log file the indices of the rows which are not diagonally